 - Anger and aggression do not have to be dirty words.
 In other words, in looking at aggressive behavior in children, we must be careful to distinguish between behavior that indicates emotional problems and behavior that is normal.

-- In dealing with angry children, our actions should be motivated by the need to protect and to reach, not by a desire to punish.
-Parents and teachers should show a child that they accept his or her feelings, while suggesting other ways to express the feelings.
-An adult might say, for example, “Let me tell you what some children would do in a situation like this…” It is not enough to tell children what behaviors we find unacceptable.
+- In dealing with angry children, our actions should be motivated by the need to protect and to reach, and not by a desire to punish.
+Parents and teachers should show a child that they accept his or her feelings while suggesting other ways to express their emotions.
+An adult might say, for example, “Let me tell you what some children do in a situation like this…” It is not enough to tell children what behaviors we find unacceptable.
 We must teach them acceptable ways of coping.
-Also, ways must be found to communicate what we expect of them.
-Contrary to popular opinion, punishment is not the most effective way to communicate to children what we expect of them.
+Also, it’s essential to find ways to communicate what we expect of them.
+Contrary to popular opinion, punishment is not the most effective way to teach children what behavior we want from them.